ersanchez/notes/nfs.md

 4. Install NFS on the client
 5. Create a mount point on the client
 6. Configure NFS on the client

+After you have a handle on this process, see the note named `autofs` to see how you can automount NFS shares.
+This will make your life much easier.

 ## Create a Shared Directory on Server